Frequently Asked Questions

 • No – FSB does not charge an additional fee for window handles with a non-standard spindle length.

-Since the handle can be turned to the 90° position even when locked, this function does not meet the security requirements of resistance class certification.
+This is due to the fact that the handle can still be rotated into the 90° position even when locked.
+As a result, this configuration does not meet the security requirements defined for resistance class certification.

 Important: The window’s DIN handing must be taken into account when selecting the hardware.